dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ## A
 ### <a name="annotation"></a>Annotation ([Entity](#entity))
 An Annotation entity refers to a label, tag, or another piece of Metadata that is attached to an Item in a Dataset.
 Annotations are typically used to provide additional context or information about an Item, and to enable machine learning models to better understand and interpret the data.
 Annotations in the Dataloop system can take many forms, depending on the specific Task and type of data being annotated.
 Annotations in the Dataloop system are typically created by human annotators, who use the system's interface to draw bounding boxes, select Labels, or enter text.
 Annotations can also be reviewed and verified by other annotators or team Members, to ensure accuracy and consistency.
 Some common types of Annotations include:
-- Bounding Boxes: Used to identify the location and size of objects within images or videos;
+- Bounding Boxes - Used to identify the location and size of objects within images or videos;
-- Classification Labels: Used to categorize Items based on their content or characteristics;
+- Classification Labels - Used to categorize Items based on their content or characteristics;
-- Text Transcriptions: Used to convert spoken words or written text into machine-readable formats;
+- Text Transcriptions - Used to convert spoken words or written text into machine-readable formats;
-- Semantic Segmentation Masks: Used to identify and segment different regions or objects within an image.
+- Semantic Segmentation Masks - Used to identify and segment different regions or objects within an image.
-Note: A JSON format representing the objects and labels exists in an [Item](#item).
+**Note:** A JSON format representing the objects and labels exists in an [Item](#item).

-### <a name="artifacts"></a>Admin
+### <a name="admin"></a>Admin
 An Admin is simmilar to an [Owner](owner) can delete/rename an Organization, create Projects, and add/remove Organization Members.
 However Admin privileges can be removed, while Owner privileges cannot.